clintstevenson/halloween/README.md

 If you are happy with the code you can run the program as a background process:
 `nohup python3.7 main.py &`

+Executing the Python file will create a log file called `halloween.log` that will timestamp every motion detection.

-If you want to have the program start as a service when booting the RPi it will take a couple more steps:
+If you want to have the program start as a service when booting the RPi it will take a couple more steps.
+Setting up a service will start the script
 ```
+# Use a text editor to create the following file
-sudo vi /etc/systemd/system/auto-geo.service
+# sudo vi /etc/systemd/system/halloween.service

 [Unit]
 Description=Runs Halloween Project